Host an Asana kickoff meeting

 - See how your work fits in and contributes to overall goals and objectives.

 You’ll also want to explain where Asana fits in with the other tools you use, like email, a file sharing tool, or a group chat system.
 It might also be a good idea to provide some real world examples to show when you’d use Asana instead of another tool or vice versa (e.g., for work requests, use Asana; for a quick question about where to find a document, use chat).

 3. Demo Asana features

 Walk your team through Asana’s key features and benefits to help you manage work effectively, based on your team’s workflows.
 Be sure to cover the basics like:

 You can also cover some of your favorite features, the results you’ve seen in Asana, what you like about it, and how the rest of the team might benefit from it.
-Here are some features you can show to get started:
+Here are some points to highlight: